Most of our curriculum is covered in Cornerstones; however, there are some exceptions:

 We provide pupils with an enquiry based science curriculum, which covers biology, chemistry and physics.
 The school curriculum is aligned to the new National Curriculum and gives pupils a platform to be confident to ask questions about their world and enables them to become independent in discovering answers.
 As science and its fundamentals are an important part of understanding life, pupils are taught the essential processes of science through six different enquiry types.
 These include observing over time, grouping and classifying, noticing patterns, research and comparative and fair testing.
 As a school, we follow Snap Science; a scheme of work which encourages the learning of science through enquiry and reflection.
 Snap Science promotes practical learning through the different enquiry types and high-quality resources support the children’s learning.
 French In Key Stage 2 teachers follow the Rigolo scheme of work.

-If you are looking for something specific about our curriculum and you can't find it on our website please contact our Curriculum Lead.
+If you are looking for something specific about our curriculum and you can't find it on our website please contact our Curriculum Lead via the school office.